 I was hooked.
 The process was easy enough, the product was delicious, and the cost was a fraction of the store-bought product.
-Since then, I've been making it constantly, and have produced (and drank the majority of) over 200 litres of it.
+Since then, I've been making it constantly, and have produced (and drank the majority of) a few hundred litres of it.

 At this point, I feel it necessary to explain why I drink kombucha.
 In most kombucha-related circles I'm in, it seems that the primary reason is the purported health benefits.
 I'm not in it for that.
 I could not care less about fancy health stuff.
 Sure, it may have some benefits—I do have some things I’ve noticed that some might attribute to the drink—but the fact that I've seen at least 50 health reasons to drink it makes it feel a bit like “snake oil”.

 It's cheap.
 Cheaper than juice, soft drinks, or sweetened tea, my three default beverages.

 I like to have something to drink that's not water.

 It's a fun thing to make.
 It's a neat little project, much like homebrewing, but a lot simpler than many alcoholic beverages.